mariacherifa/mariacherifa.github.io/_posts/2026-05-22-SFT-post-training.md

 # Introduction
 In the previous post, we described the decoder-only Transformer architecture and the next-token prediction objective.
 We saw that an autoregressive language model takes a sequence of tokens and, at each position, outputs a probability distribution over the next token.
 This raises a natural question.
 If a model is trained only to predict the next token, why does it behave like an assistant?

 A pretrained language model learns to continue text.
 But an assistant is expected to do something more specific: follow instructions, answer clearly, adapt to a user, refuse some unsafe requests, and maintain a conversational format.
 These behaviors are not guaranteed by next-token prediction alone.
-This is the role of post-training.
+This is the role of **post-training**.

 Post-training refers to the set of training procedures applied after pretraining in order to shape the behavior of a language model.
 In this post, we focus on the first and most basic post-training step: supervised fine-tuning, usually abbreviated as SFT.
 # The Starting Point: A Pretrained Autoregressive Model